-Located in London’s Selfridge department store, you will find Hermès on the ground floor.
+Located in London's Selfridges department store, you will find Hermès on the ground floor.
 It is much smaller than Harrods and does not offer menswear or womenswear, only footwear.
-This store is more focused on scarves and those looking for small items.
-Selfridges also have the Wishlist system and here like Sloane Street you might have more luck at securing a quota bag with less spend.
+This store focuses more on scarves and caters to those looking for small items.
+Selfridges also has the Wishlist system, and similar to Sloane Street, you might have better luck securing a coveted bag with a lower spending requirement here.

 5. Hermès Royal Exchange, London